Manage access to your MCP server

 Note

 Managing server access does not let other users connect to or use your server with their AI client.
 Only the server owner's AI client can connect to and use the server.
-To give someone their own working server with the same tools, share a tool bundle instead.
+To help someone create their own working server with the same tools, share a tool bundle instead.

 Roles and permissions